NathanHealea/windows-drupal-development/README.md

 - PHP MyAdmin - [http://localhost:8090/](http://localhost:8090/)
 - MySQL - Accessible via localhost:3306

-## Setting Up MySQL

-Before setting up the Drupal installation, you will need to grant remote access permissions to the admin user.

-1\) Open an interactive terminal in to the `{PROJECT_NAME}-mysql` Docker container.

-`$ docker exec -it {PROJECT_NAME}-mysql /bin/bash`

-2\) Login to mysql using the `root` user credentials

-`$ mysql -u root -p `

-Use the `MYSQL_ROOT_PASSWORD` password defined in the `.env`.

-3\) Run the following command to grand remote access to the `{MYSQL_USER}`

-8\) Setup your Drupal instance.

-Once you have completed bring up the Docker stack, permission changes, and copy the `settings.php`, open your drupal site and finish the installation.

 # Folder Structure

 Once the Drupal Docker stack is running you will have the following ending directory.